Pittsburgh Panthers: Women's basketball

 The Pittsburgh Panthers women's varsity basketball program started during the 1914–1915 school year and lasted until 1927 before going on hiatus until 1970.
 Pitt's women's team has posted several NCAA, NWIT, and EAIAW regional tournament appearances.
 Between 2006 and 2010, Pitt has appeared in the national rankings and advanced to five straight post-season tournaments.
 Included in that stretch are three NCAA tournament bids which resulted in Sweet Sixteen appearances in 2008 and 2009.
-Pitt women's basketball plays its home games at the Petersen Events Center and is coached by Lance White.
+Pitt women's basketball plays its home games at the Petersen Events Center and is coached by Robin Harmony.